hiyaroy12/DFT_inpainting/README.md

 ```

 ### 3) Evaluating
 To evaluate the model,first run the model in test mode against your validation set and save the results on disk.

+#### Pretrained Models:
+Download the pretrained models [CelebA](https://drive.google.com/drive/folders/1K4ry5qlkzMzk3ZqrS1sLm4p949ebIXfv?usp=sharing)
+and put them into `L1_adv_fft_results/`

+#### Metric calculation:
 Then run metrics.py to evaluate the model using PSNR, SSIM and Mean Absolute Error:
 ```bash
 python metrics.py --data-path [path to validation set] --output-path [path to model output]
 ```